National Head - Residential Property

-I am the National Head of the Private Wealth Residential Property Team.
+I am the National Head of the Residential Property Team here at Irwin Mitchell.
 I have worked in the residential property sector for over twenty years and have particular experience in London and the South East, although many of my clients have properties throughout the country.

 I have a range of clients, from property developers and investors to banks and lending institutions, landlords, tenant groups, management companies and individuals from England and many other countries.